lmarzen/esp32-weather-epd/README.md

 - Provides accurate indoor temperature and humidity.

-- Much faster than the DHT22 which requires a 2 second wait before reading temperature and humidity samples.
+- Much faster than the DHT22, which requires a 2-second wait before reading temperature and humidity samples.

 3.7V Lipo Battery w/ 2 Pin JST Connector